-AT7's built-in HighPoint HPT 374 chipset gives you the capability to support Ultra DMA 133.
-It provides four IDE channels (IDE3, IDE4, IDE5 & IDE6) that also support Ultra DMA 133 specifications, and it allows for eight additional IDE devices in your computer system.
-Especially, if you want to connect two or four HDDs to get RAID functions, it is very convenient for you to install the HDDs to IDE3, IDE4, IDE5 or IDE6.
+AT7-MAX2's built-in HighPoint HPT 374 chipset gives you the capability to support Ultra DMA 133.
+It provides two IDE channels (IDE3 & IDE4) that also support Ultra DMA 133 specifications, and it allows for four additional IDE devices in your computer system.
+Especially, if you want to connect two or four HDDs to get RAID functions, it is very convenient for you to install the HDDs to IDE3 or IDE4.
 See the Chapter 4 for detailed information about RAID settings.
-(For AT7 Full Version Only)